367718/camp/akari/README.md

 The `Client` struct provides access to `Response` elements via the "get" method.

-Connections will be pooled for reuse.
+Only HTTPS is supported and connections will be pooled for reuse.

 ## API